ayushgun/tiger/README.md

 # Tiger

-Tiger is an opinionated C++ library offering highly specialized containers and algorithms, such as compile-time heterogeneous type containers or SIMD short strings.
+ A library of highly specialized containers and algorithms, such as compile-time heterogenous type containers or ARM SIMD ultrawide register strings.

 ### Type Map